ketamineismybenzin/simpleCpuSim/README.md

 it also has an mmu and interupts.

 TODO:
--add instructions.
+add instructions.
--add some form of simulated hard storage using binairy files, disk images or floppy disks.
--add IO (keyboard, TTY, networking, vga graphics)
+add interupts and mmu interupts add stack functions (push, pop) add some form of simulated hard storage using binairy files, disk images or floppy disks. add IO (keyboard, TTY, networking, vga graphics)

+BUGS:
+random segfault that is caused by non deterministic source in EXECUTE function